seng438-winter-2023/seng438-a2-Group15/seng438-a2-team_number.md

 5.) static KeyedValues	getCumulativePercentages(KeyedValues data)
 -   Returns a KeyedValues instance that contains the cumulative percentage values for the data in another KeyedValues instance.
 -   Domain: data --> A Key-value pair
--   BBT Technique: ECT --> [Ensure correct percentage values], [Incorrect percentage values]
+-   BBT Technique: ECT --> [Ensure correct percentage values], [Incorrect percentage values], [Checking Zero values, giving zero percent]

 # 4 How the team work/effort was divided and managed